GaloisInc/grift/README.md

 Requirements
 ===

-The following are a list of mandatory and secondary requirements for GRIFT.
+The following are a list of mandatory and secondary requirements for *GRIFT*.

 Mandatory Requirements
 ===